rr-manoj-dobbali/sql-style-guide/README.md

-## Multiple nesting
+## Use CTE's

-if you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead
+If you have to do nesting more than once or use multiple sub queries within a query, use CTEs instead.
+Use then early and often, and name them well.

 ```
 -- Bad